 Please follow the link below for more information on our grievance mechanism or email your concern to: oc-solutions@orano.group

-Orano partners with NCQ to offer programs in support of training, employing, and preparing residents of northern Saskatchewan for various industries.
-These dedicated programs are funded by several corporations alongside provincial and federal or governments grants, and offer training in a range of disciplines and trades, helping new and experienced workers develop better knowledge and skills.
+Orano regularly offers training and skill development programs to prepare residents of northern Saskatchewan for mining related careers.
+These dedicated programs are often funded by organizations, alongside provincial and federal governments grants, and offer training in a range of disciplines and trades, helping new and experienced workers develop their skills.

-A notable success in this partnership is the Mill Operator Training program at McClean Lake, in place since 2012.
-In that time, over 90 northern residents have gone through the training, with the majority subsequently hired by Orano.
+A notable success is the Mill Operator Training program at McClean Lake, in place since 2012.
+In that time, over 100 northern residents have gone through the training, with the majority subsequently hired by Orano.
 Through this training, they learn about the uranium milling process, the various site facilities, safety skills (such as lock-out / tag-out and fall protection), WHMIS certification, and much more.
 These skills are useful at McClean Lake, and they can also be applied to other industries.

 Our educational and career opportunities strengthen both our organization and northern communities.
 To that end, Orano has various training programs for current and potential employees from northern Saskatchewan, demonstrating our commitment.